Deadline: 10 June 2019 AoE

 The goals of the community are also multi-fold:

-At SC, we will announce another IO-500 award for the 10 Node I/O Challenge.
+At ISC, we will announce our second IO-500 award for the 10 Node Challenge.
 This challenge is conducted using the regular IO-500 benchmark, however, with the rule that exactly 10 computes nodes must be used to run the benchmark (one exception is find, which may use 1 node).
 You may use any shared storage with, e.g., any number of servers.
-When submitting for the IO-500 list, you can opt-in for “Participate in the 10 node challenge only”, then we won't include the results into the ranked list but into the full list.
-Other 10 node submissions will be included in the full list and in the ranked list.
+When submitting for the IO-500 list, you can opt-in for “Participate in the 10 compute node challenge only”, then we won't include the results into the ranked list.
+Other 10 compute node submission will be included in the full list and in the ranked list.
 We will announce the result in a separate derived list and in the full list but not on the ranked IO-500 list at io500.org.

-Once again, we encourage you to submit , to join our community, and to attend our BoF “The IO-500 and the Virtual Institute of I/O” at SC 2018 where we will announce the second ever IO500 list.
-The current list includes results from BeeGPFS, DataWarp, IME, Lustre, and Spectrum Scale.
+Once again, we encourage you to submit , to join our community, and to attend our BoF “The IO-500 and the Virtual Institute of I/O” at ISC 2019, June 18th, 1:45-2:45pm, room Substanz 1,2, where we will announce the fourth IO500 list and second 10 node challenge list.
+The current list includes results from BeeGPFS, DataWarp, IME, Lustre, Spectrum Scale, and WekaIO.
 We hope that the next list has even more.

 We look forward to answering any questions or concerns you might have.